chrwoizi/naytrading/README.md

 # StockFlow
 StockFlow is a machine learning application that mimics stock trading decisions of the user.

-The trading philosophy is chart-based only, i.e. the only resource data for a decision is the price history of the past 5 years.
+The user's analysis philosophy must be purely technical, i.e. the only resource data for a buy/sell decision is the price history of the past 5 years.
 No stock name, no news, no ratings.
-Only the chart.

-A website shows current stock charts to the user and lets him/her choose whether to buy, ignore, or sell the stock.
-The chart data and the decision are stored in a database.
+The website StockFlow.Web shows current stock charts to the users and lets them choose whether to buy, ignore, or sell the stock.
+The price history and the decision are stored in a database.

-In future versions, a Tensorflow neural network is going to be trained on the recorded decisions.
-This neural network is going to be used to decide automatically whether to buy or sell a stock based on its current chart.
+In StockFlow.Python, a convolutional neural network is trained on the recorded data, using the price history as input and the user decision as desired output.

+Currently, I am trying to record trade decisions to have enough training data for selecting a suitable network architecture.
+This may take a few months.

+Down the road, current stock prices are going to be fed into the network regularly to find stocks that can be bought or sold based on the user's analysis pattern.

-The console application StockFlow.Trader can be used to actually buy or sell the stocks on a stock exchange.
+Meanwhile, the console application StockFlow.Trader can be used to actually buy or sell the stocks based on the recorded user decisions.